 Blogging can be both a hobby and a profession.
 We see more and more people take up full-time blogging as a career in this day and age.
-However, it is quite difficult to stay organized when blogging is your full-time job.
+However, it isn’t easy to stay organized when blogging is your full-time job.

 - How To Make Money Blogging For Beginners